For ease of planning, events are listed in chronological order below.

 For the young and the young at heart.
 Join us for a fun filled afternoon of crafting in the “miniature tradition”.
 Dress up as your favourite elf, sprite, faerie, wee folk or king. queen, knight or damsel.
 Frolic through the lawn of North Hills in search of dragon’s eggs and enjoy tasty treats prepared by our talented kitchen elves.

-This event is free for the whole family and will take place from 2 to 4 pm.
+This event is free for the whole family (donations to the museum appreciated).
+It will take place from 2 pm to 4 pm.
 (Rain date: July 27.)

 Enjoy viewing cars, trucks and tractors from 1900–1980 while chatting with the owners.
 All are welcome at this free family event!